ArturDorfman/interview-prepper/content/guide/javascript.md

    ```

 5. Load assets with manager
-   * Load your assets (images, 3D objects and JSON files) using loaders that capable of handling those files.
+   * Load your assets (images, 3D objects, and JSON files) using loaders that are capable of handling those files.
    For images, use ImageLoader, for 3D objects, use related loaders like ObjectLoader, FBXLoader etc.
    and JSONLoader for JSON Files.
    ```javascript